aws/aws-lambda-dotnet/README.md

 Repository for the AWS NuGet packages and Blueprints to support writing AWS Lambda functions using .NET Core.

+For a history of releases view the [release change log](RELEASE.CHANGELOG.md)

 ## NuGet Packages

 ### Events